CareF/deepin-dock-plugin-neoweather/README.md

 This is a weather plugin for deepin-dock, with API from [openweathermap](https://openweathermap.org).

 ### Installation Guide ###
+For Arch users, there's AUR version [deepin-dock-plugin-neoweather](https://aur.archlinux.org/packages/deepin-dock-plugin-neoweather/).

-For now there's no binary release provided.
-You can compile it either using Qt Creator or by the following command:
+For other DDE users, you can compile it either using Qt Creator or by the following command:

 ```
 mkdir build